uwcse440/web-cse440-wi17/_assignments/assignment1/index.md

 - people seeking help from peers (e.g., social sharing, support networks)
 - people seeking help from experts (e.g., doctors)

-Any problem where multiple people track collect data, or where multiple people engage in gaining value from data, introduces additional opportunities and challenges in designing for effective interaction with personal data.
+Any problem where multiple people collect data, or where multiple people engage in gaining value from data, introduces additional opportunities and challenges in designing for effective interaction with personal data.

 # Background Material